Crescendo Association: "Festival In" and "Festival Off"

 Since 2004, the Crescendo Association has been running what is referred to as a "Festival In" and a "Festival Off".
 The first one takes place just before the great festival in Saint-Palais-sur-Mer, whereas the second one takes place a few days after the great festival.
 Both of them run around Saint-Palais-sur-Mer, in different local towns.
 Thanks to the support of the Regional Council, the General Council, the Cultural Commission, the local towns, the Tourist Office and shopkeepers, the popularity of Crescendo and Progressive Rock music in general is increasing massively.
 The audience is able to discover or rediscover an "unrecognized type of music", closely liked to that of famous bands such as Genesis, Pink Floyd, King Crimson, Mike Oldfield, Ange, Led Zeppelin, Yes, Deep Purple and many others.

 CRESCENDO in FRENCH GUYANA

-For the first time, between the 21st and 22 October 2011, CRESCENDO GUYANE FESTIVAL will take place in Montsinéry-Tonnegrande (French Guiana), and will present six bands which are :
+Between the 21st and 22 October 2011, CRESCENDO GUYANE FESTIVAL took place in Montsinéry-Tonnegrande (French Guiana), and presented six bands which are :

 Beardfish (Sweden), Karcius (Canada), Cinquillo (Guyana), Gens De La Lune (France), Special Providence (Hungary) and Komanti (Guyana).